 Weaning is the process whereby a child learns to take nourishment other than his mother’s milk.
 It starts when the child is introduced to foods and drinks in addition to breastmilk, and ends when he ﬁnally stops nursing.
 Introducing a baby to the exciting world of food alongside breastfeeding is … [Read more...] about Thinking of Weaning?

-Early days Public place Planning ahead A flexible approach Time for social activity Travelling with your baby Special occasions Early days After giving birth to your baby, you may prefer to be close to home.
-Taking things easy and lots of breastfeeding will help you regain your strength and … [Read more...] about Out & About With Your Breastfed Baby
+Early days Public place Planning ahead A flexible approach Time for social activity Travelling with your baby Early days After giving birth to your baby, you may prefer to be close to home.
+Rest, along with frequent will help you regain your strength and build up a good milk supply while … [Read more...] about Out & About With Your Breastfed Baby

 Laura reflects on how she came to be breastfeeding a toddler I never planned to feed a toddler.
 Like many mothers to be, I wasn't prepared on what it meant to breastfeed my baby.
 We wait later to have our children, we grow up, and move away from home.
 Many professional friends choose not to have … [Read more...] about Russian dolls